terales/blackbird-docs/src/content/docs/sdk/conventions.md

 ## 3. Errors

-We want to provide descriptive and actionable errors to users at all times.
+We want to **provide descriptive and actionable errors to users at all times**.
 Our users are can be non-technical and we want to assist them the best way we can.
 Especially when it comes to errors that the user can do something about, f.e. when they are inputting a wrong variable, when their authentication details are incorrect, or when their system is misconfigured.

+### 3.1 - Displaying errors

 Errors in Blackbird are simply thrown as exceptions, and Blackbird will output the exception message to the users when the flight is inspected.
-When using `cs throw new Exception("My error message goes here") ` the error message will be displayed to the user.
+When using `throw new Exception("My error message goes here") ` the error message will be displayed to the user.

-#### Example

 ![Example error](../../../assets/docs/conventions/error_example.png)